 The cybercriminal’s toolkit is full of goodies.
 Tricks and techniques abound and many of them hit the very nature of human beings.
-Phishing is the weapon of choice of many cybercriminals; they use the spoof emails and texts to infect business computers and steal login credentials.
+Phishing is the weapon of choice of many cyber criminals; they use spoof emails and texts to infect business computers and steal login credentials.
 In 2017, 76 percent of businesses experienced a phishing attack.
 Ransomware which often enters a company via an email attachment is prolific.
 In 2016, a company was attacked by ransomware every 40 seconds.

 Ransomware is a type of malware.
 The total number of malware strains has been increasing, year on year, and in Q1 of 2017 a new malware strain was discovered every 4.2 seconds.
 This means that it is very difficult for companies to protect themselves against it.

 Smaller organizations are low hanging fruit for hackers as they are less likely to have dedicated security defenses.
 The Ponemon study into cyber attacks on small businesses found that 48 percent of respondents had experienced a phishing attack; 43 percent a web-based attack; and, 36% said their company had been infected with malware.
 The UK government survey found an even higher rate of cybersecurity incidents amongst small to medium sized firms, with 50% of small organizations experiencing attacks.

 Cybersecurity: Hitting Small Business Where It Hurts